nayeem-bd/unicode2ascii/README.md

 # unicode2ascii

-A package for converting Unicode Bengali text to Bijoy Ascii format.
+A package for converting Unicode Bengali text to Bijoy Ascii format and vise versa.

 ### Install